 Find a position that helps relieve your pain, such as a slight forward bend help relieve pain of your lumbar spinal stenosis.

 Oral drugs: Your health care provider may initially prescribe some nonsteroidal anti-inflammatory drugs (NSAIDs) like Ibuprofen, Naprosyn, and Acetaminophen.
 Since NSAIDs cause irritation and ulcer in the stomach, your doctor may add acid-suppressing medications like esomeprazole and pantoprazole.

-If these medications do not relieve your pain, your health care provider may prescribe you opioids, such as hydrocodone and oxycodone, for short-term pain relief.
+If these medications do not relieve your pain, your healthcare provider may prescribe you opioids, such as hydrocodone and oxycodone, for short-term pain relief.
 Since opioids can be habit-forming, these drugs should be taken with caution.
-Other medications that your health care provider may recommend you include gabapentin and amitryptiline.
+Other medications that your healthcare provider may recommend include gabapentin and amitryptiline.

 Steroid: Injecting steroids near the site where the nerve is pinched reduces inflammation and swelling, thus reducing pain.
 Since steroid weakens your bone, therefore, only 3 or 4 injections are given per year.

 Decompression: If ligament thickening is compressing the nerves, a decompression procedure is performed to remove the portion of the thickened ligament.
 The advantage of this procedure is that some patients recover very quickly and can walk after a couple of hours.